Download a FREE E-Book with 20 Easy Weeknight Dinners

 I added whey protein powder, cottage cheese, and eggs to this high protein oatmeal recipe.
 All of the ingredients get baked together to make a super delicious dish that will also kickstart your day full of energy.

-How to make Protein baked oatmeal
+How to make Protein baked Oatmeal

 Side view of protein baked oatmeal with berries on top with maple syrup